charmedsatyr-401-advanced-javascript/api-server/README.md

 # api-server
-An extensible, authenticated REST server with Q client logger
+An extensible, authenticated REST server with event logging